apache/eventmesh-site/docs/design-document/03-connect/11-kafka-connector.md

 # Kafka

-## KafkaSinkConnector：From EventMesh to Kafka
+## KafkaSinkConnector: From EventMesh to Kafka

 1. Start your EventMesh Runtime.
 2. Enable sinkConnector and check `sink-config.yml`.